What Credit Score Is Needed to Buy a House?

 It’s also a good idea to check your credit and see where you stand before you apply for a mortgage.

 With CreditWise from Capital One, you can access your free TransUnion® credit report and weekly VantageScore® 3.0 credit score anytime—whether you’re a Capital One customer or not.
 And it won’t hurt your credit score.

-You can also get free credit reports once every 12 months from each of the three major credit bureaus.
+You can also get free credit reports from each of the three major credit bureaus.
 Visit AnnualCreditReport.com to learn how.

 Government and private relief efforts vary by location and may have changed since this article was published.
 Consult a financial adviser or the relevant government agencies and private lenders for the most current information.

 We hope you found this helpful.
 Our content is not intended to provide legal, investment or financial advice or to indicate that a particular Capital One product or service is available or right for you.
 For specific advice about your unique circumstances, consider talking with a qualified professional.